docs

 If you do not need OAuth, many applications can move from vuMail to vuMailKit with very little disruption.

-If you do want OAuth and modern provider setup, add the template settings, compile, and then use the wizard to let the application transition into the newer managed-profile model.
+If you do want OAuth and modern provider setup, add the template settings, use Clarion CTRL+U to import the vuMailKit Email Setup Wizard, compile, and then run the wizard to let the application transition into the newer managed-profile model.